Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 Requires a spellcaster that has forgotten a loved one’s face.
 You scribe a glyph of roiling shadow in the air at a point you can see within range where it flares, draining the reality from around it in a radius 1 *(1.5m)* sphere.
-Each creature in the area must succeed on a CHAa Save or take 5d10 Force damage, or half as much on a success.
+Each creature in the area must succeed on a CHA  Save or take 5d10 Force damage, or half as much on a success.
 A creature killed by this damage turns to shadow and melts away, disintegrating entirely.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the Force damage increases by 1d10 for each slot level above 4.
 - **Classes**: Bard, Cleric, Paladin, Sorcerer, Warlock, Wizard